IraAngeles/WizFi360-EVB-Pico-AWS-C/getting_started.md

 # Getting Started with WizFi360 AWS IoT Examples

-These sections will guide you through a series of steps from configuring development environment to running WizFi360 AWS IoT examples using the **WIZnet's ethernet products**.
+These sections will guide you through a series of steps from configuring development environment to running WizFi360 AWS IoT examples using the **WIZnet's Wi-Fi products**.

 - [**Development environment configuration**](#development_environment_configuration)
 - [**Hardware requirements**](#hardware_requirements)